The Addiction I Kept Hidden

 A 2009 study by Washington University School of Medicine noticed that glucose consumption ages our cells.

-This process can have significant affects on sensitive neurological structures.
+This process can have significant effects on sensitive neurological structures.
 And another study yielded some similar results.
 In 2012, the Department of Integrative Biology and Physiology at UCLA showed that as a result of too much sugar (and the onset of metabolic syndrome), it greatly “exacerbated dysfunctions in insulin receptor signaling and cognition.

 The truth is, sugar has so many potentially harmful effects it’s quite disheartening.